 Those who were in erratic panic

-Had to mirrored the ignorance that of "Titanic"
+Had to mirror the ignorance that of "Titanic"

 How can men put their belief in false security?